 The Bill of Rights was a list of the most important natural rights that the Founders felt needed to be explicitly encoded so that they would specifically be protected from a tyrant who might someday take control of the Federal government.

-The Second is unique among the amendments in the Bill of Rights in that it is the only amendment not protecting an individual right, but a state’s right.
+The Second and Tenth are unique among the amendments in the Bill of Rights in that they are the only amendments not protecting an individual right, but a state’s right.
 The Second Amendment was protecting the right of each state to form a militia and ensuring that the arms that men could “keep and bear” for that purpose could never be taken away.

 Cannons and heavy weapons were always kept at the local armory under the protection of the state, and individuals were never assumed to have a right to keep any arms that were larger than what they could carry.
 The Second Amendment has always been about small arms no larger than what a person could carry and bring to their militia service.
 Supreme Court Justice Antonin Scalia explained this in an interview a few years before he passed away.

 Scalia also agreed with the last part of Burger’s quote about the Second Amendment not allowing anyone an “unfettered right to any kind of weapon he or she desires.”
 The Supreme Court’s 2008 Heller decision was the first time in US history that the right to bear arms was officially separated from the responsibility to use those arms in a militia, but in his majority decision Scalia wrote:

 “[L]ike most rights, the right secured by the Second Amendment is not unlimited.”
 It is “not a right to keep and carry any weapon whatsoever in any manner whatsoever and for whatever purpose.”
 And: “Nothing in our opinion should be taken to cast doubt on longstanding prohibitions on the possession of firearms by felons and the mentally ill, or laws forbidding the carrying of firearms in sensitive places such as schools and government buildings, or laws imposing conditions and qualifications on the commercial sale of arms.”